Kong/kong-vagrant/README.md

 The `lua_package_path` directive in the configuration specifies that the Lua code in your local folder will be used in favor of the system installation.
 The `lua_code_cache` directive being turned off, you can start Kong, edit your local files (on your host machine), and test your code without restarting Kong.

-Eventually, familiariwe yourself with the [Makefile Operations](https://github.com/Mashape/kong#makefile-operations).
+Eventually, familiarize yourself with the [Makefile Operations](https://github.com/Mashape/kong#makefile-operations).

 ## Enterprise Support